Loading…

-The water-pouring ceremony is when the couple receives blessings from the elders before both families — the highlight of the morning ceremony, following the khan maak procession and sinsod counting.
-This guide covers what to prepare, how to set it up, and the full order.
+If you had to pick the most moving part of the Thai morning ceremony, many would name the water-pouring (rod nam sang) — the moment the couple receives blessings from the elders before both families, following the khan maak procession and sinsod counting.
+Here's what to prepare, how to set it up, and the full order.

-Elders pour sacred water (nam sang) over the couple's hands while giving blessings — a blessing and formal recognition of the marriage before the senior relatives.
-It's the warmest, most meaningful part of the morning.
+Elders pour sacred water (nam sang) over the couple's hands while giving blessings — a blessing and a formal recognition of the marriage before the senior relatives.
+Honestly, it's the warmest, most meaningful part of the whole morning.

 Set up the ceremony seat as the focal point, then prepare the accompanying items.